juanmercadoit/terraform/terraform-eks/README.md

 # terraform

 # Infrastructure As Code for AWS.
-*  In these repository you can find evolutive code for only test enviroment or POC's.
+* In this repository you can find evolutive code for only test enviroment or POC's.
 * Please, don´t implement in to Production.

 ## Todo List.